baseplate-admin/python_strip_whitespace/README.rst

        <div x-init="
                () => {
                    console.log('Hello World')
-                   console.log("Hello World Again") // This will cause error because theres no ;
+                   console.log("Hello World Again") // This will cause error because theres no ';' to break the line }
-               }
            "
        > </div>